artsy/force/docs/authentication.md

   - Add the ngrok URL under `Authorized JavaScript origins`
   - Add the ngrok URL under `Authorized redirect URIs`, with `/users/auth/google/callback` appended
   - Save
 - Override your local `APP_URL` var to be the ngrok URL.
-Restart Force.
+Restart Force. `GOOGLE_CLIENT_ID` and `GOOGLE_SECRET` are also required but they should already be in shared env.

 ## Adding a New Provider